Last Updated on

 If you are going to bake a new cake that you have never baked before, would you just grab stuff from the cabinets and start mixing ingredients together?
 No, you would research what you would need and develop a plan.

-The same goes with your marketing.
+The same goes for your marketing.
 If you start trying different strategies without having a plan you will become disappointed and frustrated.

 The first step is to write out specific objectives you would like to accomplish.